collective/pretaweb.healthcheck/README.rst

 If you have a multilingual site, you usually have a root folder for each language and this folder is a navigation root.
 So this means, every language gets warmed up.

+There is an alternative mode.
+If you call the view paths:list get parameters, healthcheck will check these pages, together with the resources this page references.
+There is no check if the path is INavigationRoot or an IPloneSite.
+So this allows you to add any page to the check and the cache.

 HAProxy calls the URL quite often.
 A cache mechanism ensures that by default:

   1. The check happens only between every 30-90 minutes.
 Inbetween you get a cached result